d3lb3/d3lb3.github.io/_posts/2023-03-15-keepass-triggers.md

 {CMD:/PowerShell.exe -C "\<commands\>"/M=C,W:0,O:1,WS=H/}
 ```

-> While understanding  {CMD} placeholder in details is not essential for the rest of the blog post, I highly recomand you to read the related [documentation page](https://keepass.info/help/base/placeholders.html) (at the very bottom) if you don't want to blindly copy-paste payloads from this article and/or create your own.
+> While understanding  {CMD} placeholder in details is not essential for the rest of the blog post, I highly recommend you to read the related [documentation page](https://keepass.info/help/base/placeholders.html) (at the very bottom) if you don't want to blindly copy-paste payloads from this article and/or create your own.
 {: .prompt-tip }

-Instead of storing UUIDs in a variables, we can them in a text file (or virtually any place reachable from the command  such as environment variables or the clipboard) that will be written and read before the compilation of placeholders.
+Instead of storing UUIDs in variables, we can put them in a text file (or virtually any place reachable from the command such as environment variables or the clipboard) that will be written and read before the compilation of placeholders.
 The `{CMD ...}` part of the placeholder would then:

 1. Retrieve the previously found UUIDs from the text file
 2. Build the UUIDs exclusion string
-3. Insert the string in a field reference placeholder `{REF:I@I:0 <list of UUIDS to exclude>}`
+3. Insert the string in a field reference placeholder `{REF:I@I:0 <list of UUIDsto exclude>}`
 4. Append the newly-discovered UUID to the text file
-5. Repeat to step 1 until there are no more UUID left to discover
+5. Repeat from step 1 until there are no more UUID left to discover

 ### "Loops"